 Jenna A. Robinson

 Jenna Robinson joined the Martin Center in January 2007 as campus outreach coordinator and later became the center’s director of outreach.
 She was previously the E.A.
 Morris Fellowship assistant at the John Locke Foundation, where she had worked since 2001.

 Robinson graduated from N.C.
 State University in 2003 with a major in political science and French.
-She has studied at the University of East Anglia School of American Studies in Norwich, England.
+She has studied at the University of East Anglia School of American Studies in Norwich, United Kingdom.
 She received her master’s degree in political science from the University of North Carolina at Chapel Hill in 2005 and her Ph.D. in political science, with a concentration in American politics and a minor in methods, from UNC-Chapel Hill in 2012.
 Robinson is also a graduate of the Koch Associate Program sponsored by the Charles G. Koch Foundation.

 Robinson’s work has appeared in Investor’s Business Daily, Roll Call, Forbes, American Thinker, Human Events, Carolina Journal, and the Raleigh News & Observer.
 She has taught courses in American politics at UNC-Chapel Hill, Southeastern Baptist Theological Seminary, and Wake Technical Community College.
-In 2013, she testified before Congress on the Federal Pell Grant Program.

-Robinson lives in Raleigh, NC, with her husband, son, and two cats.
+Robinson lives in Cary, NC, with her husband and two sons.

 Director of External Relations